What are tooth archetypes?

 This is the third instalment in my four part series about the metaphysical interpretations for different kinds of gum problems that I originally described in my book, The Secret Lives of Teeth: Understanding emotional influences on oral health.

-This article introduces a couple of possible messages to be found from symptoms with the cementum layer of gum tissue.
+This article introduces a couple of possible messages to be found from gum pockets affecting the cementum layer of gum tissue.

 As with any metaphysical discussion of oral health, this information should be considered as complementary to physical explanations, rather than as alternative recommendations.